The new database on “The implementation of United Nations sanctions and respect for Human Rights” is available at the following link.

 - if implemented directly at national level?

 - Are there decisions of national courts or state practice concerning the relationship between sanctions towards individuals and the human rights of these individuals?

-The database was set up following the 31st meeting of the CAHDI (Strasbourg, 23-24 March 2006) to provide information on member and observer States practice, as well as the European Union and the other international organisations with observer status, regarding implementation of UN sanctions at national or regional level.
+The database was set up following the 36th meeting of the CAHDI (London, United Kingdom, 7-8 October 2008).
+It contains the original national contributions providing information on member and observer States' practice, as well as the European Union and the other international organisations with observer status, regarding implementation of UN sanctions at national or regional level.
 It is regularly updated through the addition of new contributions.

-See Professor Iain Cameron's report : The European Convention on Human Rights, Due Process and United Nations Security Council Counter-Terrorism Sanction, study commissioned by the Secretary General of the Council of Europe.
+See Professor Iain Cameron's report: The European Convention on Human Rights, Due Process and United Nations Security Council Counter-Terrorism Sanction, study commissioned by the Secretariat General of the Council of Europe (CAHDI (2006) 22).

 See also Professor Bardo Fassbender's report: Targeted Sanctions and Due Process, study commissioned by the United Nations Office of Legal Affairs - Office of the Legal Counsel.